Spring 2015 Federal Work-Study Positions

-The Institute will offer federal work-study positions in four areas for the Fall 2012 and Spring 2013 semesters:
+The Institute will offer federal work-study positions in four areas for the Spring 2015 semester:

-Research Assistant.
-Assistant will provide administrative and research support to researchers.
-Duties include: assisting with literature reviews and data collection; designing charts, graphs and tables; answering phones; and filing and other administrative assistance.
 Qualifications: Strong organizational skills, good interpersonal skills, interest in policy research and women’s issues; and experience with statistics, economics or social sciences through coursework.
-Familiarity with Microsoft Word and Excel required; knowledge of STATA, SPSS, SAS, and graphics software a plus.
+Familiarity with Microsoft Word and Excel required; knowledge of STATA, SPSS, or graphics software is a plus.
 Qualitative research skills also a plus.

-The Fall positions go from September to December, and the Spring positions go from January to May.
-Starting and ending dates are flexible, and full year positions are possible from September to May.
+The Fall positions go from August 26 to December 13, and the Spring positions go from January 6 to April 26.
+Starting and ending dates are flexible and full year positions are possible from September to May.
 Work-study assistants are paid on an hourly basis through their school’s student employment offices.
 We ask that work-study assistants work a minimum of 10 hours per week; schedule and hours are based on each student’s work-study awards and availability.